Features — AI Gateway for Amazon Bedrock¶

 Your data, your account

 stdapi.ai runs entirely within your own VPC — no traffic leaves your account.
-AWS Bedrock never retains or trains on your prompts.
+Amazon Bedrock never retains or trains on your prompts.
 The software supply chain is hardened end-to-end — distributed as a validated container image with no public package registry exposure. -

 Multiply your throughput